aloth/trackless-links/README.md

 ### 📤 Seamless Workflow Integration

   * **Deep Share Sheet Integration**: Clean links or look them up in web archives directly from the Share Sheet in any app (iOS and iPadOS).
 Access your configured archive services from anywhere - Safari, Reddit, X, and more.
-  * **Optional iCloud Sync**: Keep all your custom filters, redirects, and tweak settings perfectly in sync across all your Apple devices (Trackless Links Pro includes automatic sync between iPhone, iPad, and Mac).
+  * **Seamless iCloud Sync**: Keep all your custom filters, redirects, and tweak settings perfectly in sync across all your Apple devices.
+Changes sync immediately between iPhone, iPad, and Mac (Trackless Links Pro).
+Note: Privacy statistics are device-specific and do not sync to preserve your privacy.

 ## 📱 Screenshots